 How Brands are Responsible for Holiday Traditions

 What’s your favourite holiday tradition?
 Is it the whimsical displays peering back at you from department store windows?
-Or, closer to home, perhaps it’s dressing your own Christmas tree with brightly coloured baubles?
+Or, closer to home, perhaps it’s dressing your own Christmas tree with coloured baubles?
 Maybe you love sending well-wishing Christmas cards to your nearest and dearest?
 Or, do you prefer the anticipation of Santa’s late-night delivery with Rudolph’s nose lighting the way?

 Whatever your favourite holiday festivity, there’s a high chance commercial Marketing helped mould it into what it is today!
 The relatively short history of popular Christmas traditions exemplifies the impact Marketing can have within our culture and highlights the joy that well-executed brand storytelling can bring to communities.